Learnmore-smart/ToDo-list/README.md

 Hey everyone!
-I'm super excited to show you my another project - a ToDo list!
+I'm super excited to show you my latest project - a ToDo list!

 This is my fifth website, and I'm really proud of how it turned out.